An SEO Primer: Your Introduction to Search Engine Optimization

 These optimization actions can be handled by an outside SEO professional or agency, or by someone inside your organization with a background in digital marketing or even a general background in IT.

-We’ll cover some details about on- and off-page SEO shortly, for this entry what matters is that SEO is very much something that all startups need to be aware of and take into consideration when setting up a new website, as well as while continuing to publish new content.
+We’ll cover some details about on- and off-page SEO shortly; what matters for this entry is that SEO is very much something that all startups need to be aware of and take into consideration when setting up a new website, as well as while continuing to publish new content.
 Metrics should be established early and monitored regularly.

 Is This Something We Really Need?